siyamthandandlovu/siyamthandandlovu/README.md

 <!--

-Here are some ideas to get you started:

-- 🔭 I’m currently working on a portfolio wesbite for my graphic design company Ronoh Media: [Ronoh Media Portfolio](https://thunderain.github.io/ronoh-media-portfolio/homepage.html)
-- 🌱 I’m currently learning Dev Op Tools in preperation for my position as the Computer Science Department Coordinator at [Blue Crane Space]
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...